 Answer: Patents are techno-legal documents providing the details of new, non-obvious, and industrially applicable inventions.
-Once approved by the patent office of a certain country/region, the patent provides the patent owner legal rights of monopoly/ right to exclude others from using, -selling, offering for sale, importing – the patented invention in that country or exporting the patented invention from that country.
-If however, a third party flouts the legal rights of the patent owner (infringement) he/she/they can be sued in court of law for injunction and/or damages (compensation).
+Once approved by the patent office of a certain country/region, the patent provides the patent owner legal rights of monopoly/ right to exclude others from using, -selling, offering for sale, importing – the patented invention in that country, or exporting the patented invention from that country.
+If however, a third party flouts the legal rights of the patent owner (infringement) he/she/they can be sued in the court of law for injunction and/or damages (compensation).

 Few key advantages of patents can be enlisted as below:

 – advantage to companies/industry over competitors due to monopolistic rights over a certain invention

 – ability to sell/license the patent to another entity can help researchers monetize their invention even if they themselves won’t market the invention

 – increased chances of investments and VC interest in patent-protected – inventions because of the advantage of the monopoly

 – branding of the technology and new and unique with the patented status